-- 2.4 By far the biggest proportion of revenue reserves are those that are fully committed to existing spend programmes and around £149m of this funding is required to meet commitments in the Capital Programme.
+- 2.4 By far the biggest proportion of revenue reserves are those that are fully committed to existing spend programmes and around £167m of this funding is required to meet commitments in the Capital Programme.
 These reserves really represent the extent to which resources, in the form of government grants or revenue contributions to capital, are received or generated in advance of the actual spend on projects. - 2.5 The Street Lighting Reserve represents the anticipated surplus generated by the financial model for this Public Finance Initiative scheme that is invested up front and then applied to the contract payments in future years, and the Public Health reserve represents the balance of the ring-fenced government grant carried forward for future public health expenditure. - 2.6 These reserves do not therefore represent 'spare' resources in any way and are being utilised as planned in the coming years.

-Departmental / Trading Reserves
+Directorate / Trading Reserves

-- 2.7 Trading services within the County Council operate as semi-commercial organisations and as such they do not receive specific support from the County Council in respect of capital investment or annual pressures arising from spending or income fluctuations. - 2.8 Given this position, any surpluses generated by the trading services are earmarked for their use to apply for example to equipment renewal, service expansion, service improvement, innovation and marketing.
-They are also used to smooth cash flows between years if deficits are made due to the loss of the customer base and to provide the time and flexibility to generate new revenues to balance the bottom line in future years. - 2.9 Departmental reserves are generated through under spends in annual revenue expenditure and Council policy was changed in 2010 to allow departments to retain all of their under spends in order to provide resources to implement changes associated with savings proposals and to manage the cash flow impact of later delivery of savings and in year budget pressures. - 2.10 Utilising reserves in this way and allowing departments and trading services to retain under spends or surpluses, encourages prudent financial management as managers are able to ensure that money can be re-invested in service provision without the need to look to the corporate centre to provide funding.
-This fosters robust financial management across the County Council and is evidenced by the strong financial position that the County Council has maintained to date. - 2.11 All departments will be utilising their reserves to fund the activity to deliver the Tt2021 and SP2023 Programmes and to fully cash flow the later delivery of savings if needed.
-The exceptions to this are Children's Services, ETE and Adults' Health and Care who will require some additional corporate and/or Covid based support based on the current forecast of savings delivery across the transformation programmes, provision for which has made within the latest MTFS.
+- 2.7 Trading services within the County Council operate as semi-commercial organisations and as such they do not receive a budget allocation from the County Council in respect of capital investment or annual pressures arising from spending or income fluctuations. - 2.8 Given this position, any surpluses generated by the trading services are earmarked for their use to apply for example to equipment renewal, service expansion, service improvement, innovation and marketing.
+They are also used to smooth cash flows between years if deficits are made due to the loss of the customer base and to provide the time and flexibility to generate new revenues to balance the bottom line in future years. - 2.9 Directorate reserves are generated through under spends in annual revenue expenditure and Council policy was changed in 2010 to allow directorates to retain all their under spends in order to provide resources to implement changes associated with savings proposals and to manage the cash flow impact of later delivery of savings and in year budget pressures. - 2.10 Utilising reserves in this way and allowing directorates and trading services to retain under spends or surpluses, encourages prudent financial management as managers are able to ensure that money can be re-invested in service provision without the need to look to the corporate centre to provide funding.
+This fosters robust financial management across the County Council and is evidenced by the strong financial position that the County Council has maintained to date. - 2.11 All directorates will be utilising their reserves to fund the activity to deliver the remaining elements of the Tt2021 and SP2023 programmes and to fully cash flow the later delivery of savings if needed.
+The reserves will also be used for essential service investment and equipment replacement.